 As you transition from using your database to store information to using your database to manage a business,

-business rules governing your database.
+business rules governing your database from occurring.

 After completing this module, you will be able to: